alanhkarp/SitePassword/README.md

 sketchy.

 SitePassword doesn't prevent you from using a weak super password, but it does warn you.
-There is a strength indicator directly below the super password field.
+There is a strength indicator directly above the super password field.
 It uses a meter, words, and color to let you know how strong your super password is.